 Because they’re such valuable workers, many farmers are eager to enlist the help of bees in their fields.
 Those who don’t have their own honey bee colonies often rent hives for the season.
 This is a huge source of income for beekeepers of all levels.
 They ship their colonies to others’ farms, where the honey bees spend a season pollinating the crops there.
 One major example of bee renting occurs in the almond industry, which relies on bee colonies from across the country to produce their crop every year.
 Alternatively, many farmers keep their own honey bee hives to pollinate their fields.
 This works for both major commercial farmers as well as those with a backyard vegetable garden.
 No matter your crop’s size, honey bees are vital to the process.

-If you’ve thought about keeping honey bees for your farm or garden, you can purchase a bee nuc, hive frames, and any other necessary supplies from Kelley Beekeeping.
+If you’ve thought about keeping honey bees for your farm or garden, you can purchase a bee nuc, hive frames, and any other necessary supplies from Mann Lake.
 From equipment to information, we’re here to help you with all your beekeeping needs.